kirtianand19/Business-Insights-360/README.md

 - Data modeling is crucial and forms the foundation of the report.
 All visuals are built upon the data model.
 - Poor data modeling affects the overall performance of the report.
 - Follow best practices for data modeling.
-Refer to this [Blog](https://addendanalytics.com/blog/data-modelling-best-practices/)for more information.
+Refer to this [Blog](https://addendanalytics.com/blog/data-modelling-best-practices/) for more information.
 - This project follows the Snowflake data modeling method.

 ![Data Model](https://github.com/kirtianand19/Business-Insights-360/assets/138418920/b03f1d73-ad04-4abe-86ba-55838fe66d57)